sidney-eliot/3d-artists-handbook/content/theory/glossary.md

 - When a light ray hits opaque surface one of two events occur:
     1. Incident light ray hit surface and `bounces off` in the same angle `(reflected light)`
     2. The light ray `passes through` the surface in a straight line `(refracted light)`
-- Absorption of the light ray doesn’t occur on the material surface
+- Absorption of the light ray doesn't occur on the material surface

 > [!example] Objects that reflect light
 >